promptdriven/pdd/context/README.md

 ```

 Options:
 - `--output LOCATION`: Specify where to save the generated test file.
+The default file name is `test_<basename>.<language_file_extension>`.
 If an environment variable `PDD_TEST_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
 - `--language`: Specify the programming language.
 Defaults to the language specified by the prompt file name.

 ### 4. Preprocess